DevKlim/eido-agent/README.md

 [![Framework](https://img.shields.io/badge/Framework-Streamlit%20%26%20FastAPI-ff69b4)](https://streamlit.io/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE) <!-- Add a LICENSE file -->

-🚨 Proof-of-Concept AI agent for processing emergency reports, primarily focusing on interpreting **Emergency Incident Data Object (EIDO)** messages.
+🚨 Proof-of-Concept AI agent for processing emergency reports, focusing on interpreting **Emergency Incident Data Object (EIDO)** messages and converting unstructured alerts into EIDO-like structures.

 This project demonstrates how AI, including Large Language Models (LLMs) accessed via providers like [Google Generative AI](https://ai.google.dev/) or [OpenRouter](https://openrouter.ai/), can process emergency reports.
+It can:
-While initially designed around the NENA EIDO standard (NENA-STA-021.1a-2022 or later), the current implementation focuses on extracting core information from EIDO-like JSON structures to enable AI summarization and analysis, bypassing strict schema validation for flexibility during this POC stage.
+1. Ingest and process standardized NENA EIDO messages (NENA-STA-021.1a-2022 or later), focusing on extracting core information from the JSON structure while bypassing strict schema validation for flexibility during this POC stage.
+2. Ingest **unstructured alert text** (e.g., CAD summaries, SMS alerts, call transcript snippets) and use an LLM to parse it into an EIDO-like JSON dictionary, which is then processed by the same pipeline.

 The NENA EIDO standard defines a standardized JSON format for exchanging the *current state* of emergency incident information.
 More information can be found at the [NENA i3 Standards page](https://www.nena.org/page/i3_standards).

 **Current Capabilities:**

-*   **Ingest EIDO-like JSON Reports:** Parses JSON dictionaries representing emergency reports.
+*   **Ingest EIDO JSON Reports:** Parses JSON dictionaries representing EIDO messages.
+*   **Ingest Raw Alert Text:** Parses unstructured text using an LLM (`agent/alert_parser.py`) to generate an EIDO-like JSON dictionary.
-*   **Extract Core Data:** Identifies and extracts key fields like timestamps, incident types, descriptions, locations (including basic XML parsing for PIDF-LO), and source agencies using safe dictionary access.
+*   **Extract Core Data:** Identifies and extracts key fields like timestamps, incident types, descriptions, locations (including basic XML parsing for PIDF-LO), and source agencies using safe dictionary access from EIDO (or EIDO-like) dictionaries.
+*   **Store Original Data:** Retains the original input EIDO JSON dictionary (or the AI-generated one from raw text) associated with each processed report.
 *   **Geocode Locations:** Converts extracted addresses to geographic coordinates using Nominatim (requires configuration).
 *   **Correlate Incidents (Basic):** Determines if an incoming report represents a new incident or an update based on time windows, location proximity, and external IDs.
 *   **Generate Incident Summaries & Actions:** Uses a configured LLM (Google Gemini or via OpenRouter) to generate evolving incident summaries and suggest recommended actions based on the extracted core data and history.